NOAA-GFDL/fre-workflows/for-developers.md

 **If you are trying to make changes to a workflow template, first consider where the changes should live**, given the hierarchy described above.
 For example, if your changes are so specific to PPAN that the workflow will break everywhere else, then those changes belong in both `site/ppan.cylc` and `site/ppan_test.cylc`.
-If the changes were specific to Gaea, they would go in `site/gaea.cylc`, etc..
-If the changes are truly platform independent, and must be propagated to all sites, then the changes should go in `flow.cylc`.
+If the changes were specific to Gaea, they would go in `site/gaea.cylc`, etc. If the changes are truly platform independent, and must be propagated to all sites, then the changes should go in `flow.cylc`.